-When verifying a disability, the PHA will follow the verification policies provided in this plan.
-All information related to a person's disability will be treated in accordance with the confidentiality policies provided in this plan.
+When verifying a disability, the PHA will follow the verification policies provided in Chapter 7.
+All information related to a person's disability will be treated in accordance with the confidentiality policies provided in Chapter 16 (Program Administration).
 In addition to the general requirements that govern all verification efforts, the following requirements apply when verifying a disability: